 HEALTHY RATING: 9-10

 Wraps are a good choice when it comes to grabbing a quick meal.
-Stay away from chicken salad or tuna salad wraps because the are made with full fat mayo unless otherwise labeled.
-Chicken breast or turkey are always great choices.
-Stay away from breaded meats and anything with ranch sauce.
+Many wraps are made with chicken salad or tuna salad.
+Try to look for chicken breast or turkey and stay away from breaded meats and anything with ranch sauce.
+Look for wraps with more filling.
 If you can, skip the cheese and you will avoid a lot of the fat.
 Hummus adds allot of flavor to the wrap.
 Avocado is also a great flavor booster.
 Look for wraps with lots of vegetables to boost the healthy rating.
 Also, try to find whole wheat wraps to boost fiber.

 Hummus is a great option for a filling snack, especially if it is served with vegetable sticks.
 Look for celery or carrots.
 If possible, ask if you can get an extra serving of vegetables with the hummus.
 If it is served with pita chips, keep in mind you will getting a double dose of carbs, so add in some vegetables or fruit to balance it out.

 Fresh fruits are one of the best choices you can make to eat healthy when you are traveling.
 I love bring apples and oranges with me because they are easy to transport and are more “squash proof”.
 I love bring bananas, but make sure you don’t put heavy items on top of it.
 Once I put a banana in my purse and forgot it was there.
 Needless to say, my purse smelled like bananas for a couple of days.
 If you can have some protein such as a hard boiled egg or string cheese with it, it would be more satisfying and keep you fuller longer.